cloud-hypervisor/cloud-hypervisor/docs/fuzzing.md

 ## Running the fuzzers

-e.g. To run the `qcow` fuzzer using all available CPUs:
+e.g. To run the `block` fuzzer using all available CPUs:

 ```
-cargo fuzz run qcow -j `nproc`
+cargo fuzz run block -j `nproc`
 ```

 ## Adding a new fuzzer